-The Offer of Admission and Funding is valid for 21 days from the date of the offer letter unless otherwise stated on your Offer Response Form.
+The Offer of Admission and Funding is valid for 21 days from the date of offer.

 If you have applied to several different programs at Carleton, you should note that an offer of funding is valid only for the one program and one offer of admission with which it is associated.
 You may or may not be offered funding for all programs for which you are offered admission.